igorazz/igorazz/README.md

 <h2 align="left">Hi 👋!
 My name is Igor</h2>
 I am a developer transitioning careers and always looking to learn and grow.
-Currently, I am focused on studying Java.
+Currently, I am focused on studying PHP!

 ##